-THE PROJECT: The new dormitory project includes the design of two, five-story permanent party dormitories with 240 single-occupancy rooms in each.
+THE PROJECT: The new dormitory project for Tyndall Air Force Base includes the design of two, five-story permanent party dormitories with 240 single-occupancy rooms in each.
 The permanent party enlisted dorms will house 480 E-1 to E-4 military personnel, trainees, and airmen who are new to the base.
 The scope also includes community activity areas, kitchens, laundry facilities, theater, and meeting rooms, office space and a rooftop terrace.

 As a result of the extensive damage sustained due to Hurricane Michael in 2018, the Department of the Air Force issued a memorandum dictating that the facilities at Tyndall AFB be designed to withstand hurricane-force winds of 165 mph.
 This design criteria windspeed of 165 mph exceeds the building code requirements for the base’s geographic location with the intent of making all facilities at the base more resilient to future severe weather events.